Last updated on March 18, 2025.

 In addition, students are expected to demonstrate the ability to define an endodontically related research problem, develop a research protocol, carry out the research, and prepare a manuscript suitable for publication.
 Students also participate in undergraduate laboratory and clinical practice teaching.

 All operatories are equipped with surgical microscopes digital imaging and ASI carts.
-Residents use CBCT imaging on a routine basis and are exposed to a variety of instrumentation and obturation techniques.
+Residents use CBCT imaging on a routine basis and are exposed to a variety of instrumentation, disinfection and obturation techniques.

 Program Information